-17 In relation to the disposition of an individual's estate, are adopted or illegitimate children treated the same as natural legitimate children and, if not, how may they inherit?
+19 In relation to the disposition of an individual's estate, are adopted or illegitimate children treated the same as natural legitimate children and, if not, how may they inherit?

-An adopted child is treated in the same way as a natural child.

-Article 900 of the Civil Code stipulates that an illegitimate child is only entitled to half the estate to which a legitimate child is entitled.
-There were, for many years, strong criticisms of the fairness of this clause, and the Supreme Court of Japan finally decided on 4 September 2013 that this unequal treatment is in violation of article 14 of the Constitution of Japan, provides for equal protection for all.
+Adopted and illegitimate children are now treated in the same way as natural legitmate children.
+In the past, article 900 of the Civil Code stipulated that an illegitimate child was only entitled to half the estate to which a legitimate child is entitled.
+There were, for many years, strong criticisms of the fairness of this clause, and the Supreme Court of Japan finally decided on 4 September 2013 that this unequal treatment was in violation of article 14 of the Constitution of Japan, which provides for equal protection for all.
+After this Supreme Court decision, article 900 was formally amended in December 2013, and the distinction between the legitimate child and the illegitimate child was abolished.

-18 What law governs the distribution of an individual's estate and does this depend on the type of property within it?
+20 What law governs the distribution of an individual's estate and does this depend on the type of property within it?

 It depends on the nationality of the decedent.
 If the decedent's nationality is Japan, the Civil Code of Japan governs the distribution of an individual's estate.
-Our explanations in this 'succession' section are all based upon the Civil Code of Japan.
+Our explanations in this 'succession' section are all based upon the

+Civil Code of Japan.
 Even if a foreign law governs the succession or distribution of an individual's estate because of the nationality of the decedent, the heirs, testamentary donees and the recipient legal entities who succeed to real property within Japan must complete its registration to perfect changes in rights through the procedure required by the laws of Japan.

-19 What formalities are required for an individual to make a valid will in your jurisdiction?
+21 What formalities are required for an individual to make a valid will in your jurisdiction?

-It depends on which law governs the formality of a will.
+This depends on which law governs the formality of a will.
 Under Japanese law, a will is considered valid in its formality if it complies with:

-- the law of the place where the act was performed; - the law of the country where the testator had nationality, either at the time he or she made the will or at the time of his or her death; - the law of the place where the testator is domiciled, either at the time he or she made the will or at the time of his or her death; - the law of the place where the testator was habitually resident, either at the time he or she made the will or at the time of his or her death; or - in the case of a will concerning real property, the law of the place where the real property is located.
+- · the law of the place where the act was performed; - the law of the country where the testator had nationality, either at the time he or she made the will or at the time of his or her death; - the law of the place where the testator is domiciled, either at the time he or she made the will or at the time of his or her death; - the law of the place where the testator was habitually resident, either at the time he or she made the will or at the time of his or her death; or - in the case of a will concerning real property, the law of the place where the real property is located.